Kubernetes in GCP

 Example: Production Multi-GPU

-Section titled “Example: Production Multi-GPU”module "sie_gke" { source = "superlinked/sie/google" version = "0.1.10"
+Section titled “Example: Production Multi-GPU”module "sie_gke" { source = "superlinked/sie/google" version = "0.3.4"

 project_id = "my-project" region = "us-central1" cluster_name = "sie-prod"

-gpu_node_pools = [ { name = "l4-pool" machine_type = "g2-standard-8" gpu_type = "nvidia-l4" gpu_count = 1 min_node_count = 1 # Keep 1 warm max_node_count = 20 spot = false }, { name = "a100-pool" machine_type = "a2-highgpu-1g" gpu_type = "nvidia-tesla-a100" gpu_count = 1 min_node_count = 0 max_node_count = 10 spot = true } ]
+gpu_node_pools = [ { name = "l4-pool" machine_type = "g2-standard-8" gpu_type = "nvidia-l4" gpu_count = 1 min_node_count = 1 # Keep 1 warm max_node_count = 20 spot = false }, { name = "a100-pool" machine_type = "a2-highgpu-1g" gpu_type = "nvidia-tesla-a100" gpu_count = 1 min_node_count = 0 max_node_count = 10 spot = true } ]}Helm Installation

 Section titled “Prerequisites”- GKE cluster with GPU node pools (the Terraform setup above creates this)

 HF_TOKENexported if you need gated models.
-Optional for theBAAI/bge-m3smoke test — in that case, omit both--set hfToken.create=trueand--set hfToken.value=...entirely (leavingHF_TOKENunset with the flags present creates an empty-token secret that will fail later on any gated-model request).
+Optional for theBAAI/bge-m3smoke test; in that case, omit both--set hfToken.create=trueand--set hfToken.value=...entirely (leavingHF_TOKENunset with the flags present creates an empty-token secret that will fail later on any gated-model request).

 Install

-Section titled “Install”The quickstart reads the Workload Identity service account from the terraform output and wires it into the chart via --set:
+Section titled “Install”Extract the Workload Identity service-account email from the terraform output and wire it into the chart via --set.
+The example also enables the L4 worker pool explicitly — the chart’s worker pools default to enabled: false.

-helm upgrade --install sie oci://ghcr.io/superlinked/charts/sie-cluster \ --version 0.1.10 \ -f helm-values.yaml \ -n sie --create-namespace \ --set "serviceAccount.annotations.iam\.gke\.io/gcp-service-account=$WI_SA" \ --set hfToken.create=true \ --set hfToken.value="$HF_TOKEN"
+helm upgrade --install sie oci://ghcr.io/superlinked/charts/sie-cluster \ --version 0.3.4 \ -n sie --create-namespace \ --set "serviceAccount.annotations.iam\.gke\.io/gcp-service-account=$WI_SA" \ --set workers.pools.l4.enabled=true \ --set workers.pools.l4.minReplicas=1 \ --set hfToken.create=true \ --set hfToken.value="$HF_TOKEN"

-Section titled “Custom Values”router: replicas: 3
+Section titled “Custom Values”# custom-values.yamlgateway: replicas: 3

 workers: common: bundle: default cacheVolumeSize: 100Gi clusterCache: enabled: true url: gs://my-bucket/models